PlaidCloud/website/content/en/docs/concepts/storage/storage-classes.md

 * `type`: `pd-standard` or `pd-ssd`.
 Default: `pd-standard`
 * `zone` (Deprecated): GCE zone.
-If neither `zone` nor `zones` is specified, volumes are generally round-robin-ed across all active zones where Kubernetes cluster has a node. `zone` and `zones` parameters must not be used at the same time.
+If neither `zone` nor `zones` is specified, volumes are generally round-robin-ed across all active zones where PlaidCloud cluster has a node. `zone` and `zones` parameters must not be used at the same time.
 * `zones` (Deprecated): A comma separated list of GCE zone(s).
-If neither `zone` nor `zones` is specified, volumes are generally round-robin-ed across all active zones where Kubernetes cluster has a node. `zone` and `zones` parameters must not be used at the same time.
+If neither `zone` nor `zones` is specified, volumes are generally round-robin-ed across all active zones where PlaidCloud cluster has a node. `zone` and `zones` parameters must not be used at the same time.
 * `fstype`: `ext4` or `xfs`.
 Default: `ext4`.
 The defined filesystem type must be supported by the host operating system.